Mariojt72/Mariojt72.github.io/index.md

   <div style="margin-left: 1rem; margin-top: 0.5rem;">

     <p>
-      <strong>🧍‍♂️ 3D Reconstruction of the Human Body from Partial Scans Using Parametric Models</strong><br>
+      <strong>🍎 3D Reconstruction of the Human Body from Partial Scans Using Parametric Models</strong><br>
       <em>Proceedings of the International Conference on Ubiquitous Computing and Ambient Intelligence (UCAmI 2024)</em><br>
       DOI: <a href="https://doi.org/10.1007/978-3-031-77571-0_30">10.1007/978-3-031-77571-0_30</a><br>
       Authors: Juan Muelledes, Nahuel García D'urso et al.